RomualdRousseau/PyAny2Json/docs/tutorial_2.md

 ## Load base model

-To parse a document, any2Json needs a model that will contains the parameters required to the parsing.
-Instead to start from an empty Model (See [Tutorial 10](tutorial_10.md)), we will start from an existing one and we will adapt it for our document.
-You can find a list and details of all models [here](https://github.com/RomualdRousseau/Any2Json-Models/).
+To parse a document, PyArchery needs a model that will contains the parameters required to the parsing.
+Instead to start /from an empty Model (See [Tutorial 10](tutorial_10.md)), we will start from an existing one and we will adapt it for our document.
+You can find a list and details of all models [here](https://github.com/RomualdRousseau/Archeryarchery-models).

 The base model, we will use, is "sales-english" that has been trained on 200+ english documents containing distributor data and with a large range of different layouts.